HJIM van Gasteren: Controversy

 Henriëtte's work has often sparked controversy.
 She has also been censored during an exhibition in the Euregio-Haus in Mönchengladbach, Germany and during an exhibition in the convention center (and former seminary) Rolduc in Kerkrade, The Netherlands.
 Her self-portrait Forgive me, Father, for... from the religious series I could’ve had religion made the front page of the Dutch newspaper Sp!ts because of it.

 In 2012 she was one of the ten leading artists from Limburg who were exhibited at the Pulchri Studio in The Hague, together with Ted Noten, Charles Eyck and Lei Molin.
-In the same year her work was also shown in the USA for the first time.
+In the same year her work was also shown in the US for the first time.
 During Photoville in Brooklyn Bridge Park, New York City her work could be seen at two exhibitions: The Wonder of Woman and FotoFestival Naarden.

 Photo documentary

 In 2012 she started her project A house is not a home, in which the houses of complete strangers are the setting for her self-portraits.
 That same year she also started the photo documentary Risja, a story by Lilith - This is bugging me, about Risja Steeghs a girl who lives in her village and who suffers from a severe form of Lyme disease.
 The 'Huis voor de Kunsten Limburg' in Roermond, The Netherlands, financially supported the travelling exhibition and the publication of a photo book with the same name.
 The proceeds from the book sales go to TeekOnMe, a foundation that supports the research of Lyme disease.